jingyu-cai/roomba/README.md

 TODO: include gif/screenshots

 ### What are the main components of your project and how they fit together?
-The four main components of the project are 1) developing a fixed map with known distances between nodes and locations of objects, 2) training a Q-matrix with the Q-learning algorithm on the map, and executing the most optimal actions based on robot 3) perception and 4) kinematics.
+The five main components of the project are 1) developing a fixed map with known distances between nodes and locations of objects, 2) computing the optimal paths in the graph representation, 3) training a Q-matrix with the Q-learning algorithm on the map, and executing the most optimal actions based on robot 4) perception and 5) kinematics.
 First, given the map and the states of the robot and the objects, we were able to create an action space and a state space to train the Q-matrix with.
-For reward, we took into account the type of object the robot picks up (dumbbell has the highest reward, ball/kettlebell second, and you can't pick up a cubic obstacle) and the distance it took for the robot to complete the pick up-drop off action (so the robot would need to choose between prioritizing high-value objects or shortest paths).
-With the converged Q-matrix, we selected the most optimal action from each given state the robot is in to create an action sequence for the robot to execute so to maximize the reward, and we used the Floyd-Warshall algorithm to convert that into the shortest path the robot would take to complete each action in the form of a sequence of nodes.
+For reward, we took into account the type of object the robot picks up (dumbbell has the highest reward, ball/kettlebell second, and you can't pick up a cubic obstacle) and the distance it took for the robot to complete the pick up-drop off action with the Floyd-Warshall algorithm (so the robot would need to choose between prioritizing high-value objects or shortest paths).
+With the converged Q-matrix, we selected the most optimal action from each given state the robot is in to create an action sequence for the robot to execute so to maximize the reward, and we used the Floyd-Warshall algorithm again to convert that into the shortest path the robot would take to complete each action in the form of a sequence of nodes.
 The robot will use perception to follow the yellow lines to traverse the map, and use its arm to pick up and drop off objects at bins with the same colors.
 To add complexity to the project, we also used computer vision to identify the type of object the robot is going to pick up without previous knowledge of what object is at each node (in other words, the robot only knows what path to take but doesn't know what arm action to take to handle the object before the robot identifies it).

 ## System Architecture